MiSTer-devel/UK101_MiSTer/README.md

 This core includes some enhancements which Grant added to his own project such as a 64Kb RAM expansion, giving 40K of free RAM for BASIC.

-Saving and loading of Basic programs can be done via the UART, at 9600 baud.
-Instructions for this can be found on Grant's page and in the [Compukit UK101 manual](http://uk101.sourceforge.net/docs/pdf/manual.pdf).
+Basic programs can be loaded from text files, or via the UART at 9600 baud.
+Text files must have a .TXT extension.
+Instructions for loading can be found on Grant's page and in the [Compukit UK101 manual](http://uk101.sourceforge.net/docs/pdf/manual.pdf).

 ### Original sources